iFindY/jpa/notes.md

    15. Interceptors can handel in and outgoing workflow of a bean with the `finaly` block

    16. Producer creates objects and disposers destroys objects.
-The Dispose Method has parameter sam as Produces return type and the annotation is inside the parameter block and not above method.
+The Dispose Method has parameter sam as Produces return httpType and the annotation is inside the parameter block and not above method.
 If there are qualifiers specialise this object you have to append them to the dispose annotation too. the Disposer Method must be declare in the same class as the producer.
    The Dispose method is called automatic after the client context ends.